randoms7ring/stig-manager-with-evaluate-stig/README.md

 openssl req -x509 -sha256 -days 3650 -nodes -newkey rsa:4096 -subj "/CN=ca.`hostname -d`/C=US/ST=VA/L=CITY/" -keyout /opt/ca/keys/rootCA.key -out /opt/ca/certs/rootCA.crt
 trust anchor --store /opt/ca/certs/rootCA.crt
 ```
-Again make sure import rootCA.crt into the, in Windows terms, Local Machine Trusted Root store, of any clients that need to access the web interface of STIG-Manager or that will be running Evaluate-STIG and need to send results to STIG-Manager.
+Again make sure to import rootCA.crt into the, in Windows terms, Local Machine Trusted Root store, of any clients that need to access the web interface of STIG-Manager or that will be running Evaluate-STIG and need to send results to STIG-Manager.

 Config files used with openssl, adjust to how many alt names/ip address you have, my test system is dual stack so IP1 = IPv6 address, IP2 = IPv4 address.